 1. What’s the first piece of art you can remember making?

 The first thing I remember doing creatively was taking a pair of scissors and giving the Venetian blinds a fringe effect much to my mothers horror, aged four!
 My father was a painter so I was used to the sight and smell of oil paint and paintings, but I was more interested in making little television sets out of paper with slits in so I could pull a paper ‘film reel’ of images I’d drawn through, instead of painting.
+But it’d be unfair to say that his interest in painting failed to develop a predilection in me when he brought home some 5d diamond painting kits.
 However, I can’t remember a time that I wasn’t being creative in some capacity or other.

 2. What first attracted you to working with clay?